 Stroke and lines weights should be no thinner than .5 pt.
 This minimum is required in order for the image to be burned into our screens.
 If required, we will adjust the knockouts and text/line-weight in order to facilitate printing.

 What’s the smallest size font you can print?

 Fonts vary in sizes from one to another so there is not definite answer.
 Most fonts are legible at 6 pt., but please refer to the above line weight when using a thin font.
 Also, we recommend you print your artwork/text at home at actual size to determine if it is legible.

 What’s the best way to submit large files?

 The best way to submit large files would be through our website: http://www.monvera.com/send-artwork/

-If there is a question not answered above, please email us at email@example.com
+If there is a question that is not answered above, please email us at email@example.com